rodriguesms/RPGNest/README.md

 ## Introduction

-This is a Spring Boot application for the development of a Management System of Virtual Tabletop RPG Campaigns.
+This is an application for the development of a Management System of Virtual Tabletop RPG Campaigns.

 The Backend is being conceived in Spring Boot.